 For everyday users, the best option is to download and install Java through the Adoptium JDK from Eclipse.
 It’s open source, it’s built directly from the OpenJDK project, and it has the least restrictive Java license.

 Otherwise, if you are a developer and you have a relationship with a given vendor, or you deploy to a given vendor’s platform, it makes sense to install their Java distribution rather than the Adoptium one.

-For users who have enterprise performance and scalability in mind and are willing to pay for extended Java support, the Azul JDK has always been the preferred choice.
+For users who want enterprise performance and scalability and will pay for extended Java support, the Azul JDK has always been the preferred choice.

 Should I install the JDK or JRE?

 To execute Java programs and run Java JAR files, the minimum requirement is the Java Runtime Environment (JRE).

 Developers who want to compile code, create JARs and build applications need the JDK, which includes source code compilers and other necessary utilities.

 My recommendation is to always install the JDK unless there is some overriding concern that makes a JRE install more attractive.
 Occasionally Java programs require a compiler or some other utility in the Java install’s /bin folder.
 Install the JDK rather than the JRE to avoid these corner-cases.